tonyedwardspz/tonyedwardspz/speaking.md

 Talks are typically fast paced, entertaining (hopefully), and generally a little different from the majority of sessions.

-One of my current talks focuses on the HTML5 speechRecognitionAPI and how it helps write hip-hop lyrics.
+One of my current talks focuses on the HTML5 speechRecognitionAPI and how it helps me write hip-hop lyrics.
 I'd love to find more opportunities to deliver it at conferences and meetups with a code of conduct in place.